The White Tiger (Adiga novel)

 The White Tiger is a novel by Indian author Aravind Adiga.
 It was published in 2008 and won the 40th Booker Prize the same year.
 The novel provides a darkly humorous perspective of India's class struggle in a globalized world as told through a retrospective narration from Balram Halwai, a village boy.
-The novel examines issues of the Hindu religion, caste, loyalty, corruption and poverty in India.
+The novel examines modern issues of India the caste system, corruption and poverty.